pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support SOPs.md

 ---
 ## Order Return
 ### Amazon's Official Return Process
-Within 30 days of purchase, a customer can return the product by simply
+No matter for what reason, within 30 days of purchase, a customer can return the product by simply
 1. Going to Amazon's website
 2. Finding the refund option under their order
 3. Choosing a return method and printing the label
 4. Shipping it back to us

+- These Amazon's return requests will be automatically approved by the system.

 - If a customer asks about the return process, advise them to follow the [Amazon return process (link to Amazon's help center)](https://www.amazon.com/gp/help/customer/display.html?nodeId=G6E3B2E8QPHQ88KF&ref_=hp_help_c_Return-Items-You-Ordered).